Elise Hughes

-Elise Anna Hughes (born 15 April 2001) is a Welsh footballer who plays as a forward for Women's Super League club Crystal Palace and the Welsh national team.
+Elise Anna Hughes (born 15 April 2001) is a Welsh footballer who plays as a forward for Women's Super League 2 club Sunderland and the Welsh national team.

 Early life

 Hughes was born in Hawarden, Flintshire.
 Her grandfather David and father Peter were both footballers.
 The family supports Everton.

 Club career

 Hughes came through Everton's Regional Talent Centre.
 In February 2018, Hughes made her first team debut for Everton in a 1–0 loss against Arsenal at 16 years old.
 Hughes scored her first professional goal in a derby win against Liverpool during the group stage of the FA WSL Cup.

 On 4 January 2020, Hughes joined Bristol City on loan for the rest of the season.
 However, Hughes returned to Everton on 30 January to rehabilitate after suffering an ACL injury.

-In 2023-24, Hughes scored 16 goals in 21 games for Crystal Palace, winning the Championship Golden Boot as Palace won promotion to the WSL, however she suffered another ACL injury playing against Lewes in the penultimate game of the season.
+In the 2023–24, Hughes scored 16 goals in 21 games for Crystal Palace, winning the Championship Golden Boot as Palace won promotion to the WSL, however she suffered another ACL injury playing against Lewes in the penultimate game of the season.

-Elise is a UEFA Licence Holder and is involved in coaching her local club, Connah's Quay Nomads.
+Hughes is a UEFA Licence Holder and is involved in coaching her local club, Connah's Quay Nomads.

+On 2 July 2026, Hughes was announced at Sunderland.